ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 {: #scalable-webapp-openshift-create_openshift_app}
 {: step}

 In this section, you will create an {{site.data.keyword.openshiftshort}} project and then deploy an application to {{site.data.keyword.openshiftshort}} from a [GitHub repository](https://github.com/IBM-Cloud/openshift-node-app/).
-The code sample is a simple [NodeJS](https://nodejs.dev) starter application with a landing page and two endpoints to get started.
-You can always extend the starter application based on your requirement.
+The code sample is a simple [NodeJS](https://nodejs.dev) sample application with a landing page and two endpoints to get started.
+You can always extend the sample application based on your requirement.

 ### Create an {{site.data.keyword.openshiftshort}} project
 {: #scalable-webapp-openshift-create-project}